Altarelli-Parisi Equation in Non-Equilibrium QCD: Conclusions

 \section{Conclusions}

 RHIC and LHC heavy-ion colliders are the best facilities to study quark-gluon plasma in the laboratory.
 Since two nuclei travel almost at speed of light, the QCD matter formed at RHIC and LHC may be in non-equilibrium.
 Since the fragmentation function is a non-perturbative quantity, we do not have theoretical tools in QCD to calculate it yet.
 The normal procedure at high energy $pp$, $ep$ and $e^+e^-$ colliders is to extract it at some initial momentum scale $\mu_0$ and then evolve it to another scale $\mu$ by using the DGLAP evolution equation which involves splitting function $P_{ji}$ of a parton $j$ into a parton $i$.
-These quark and gluon splitting functions in vacuum is evaluated by Altarelli and Parisi in \cite{ap} at the leading order in coupling constant $\alpha_s$.
+The quark and gluon splitting functions in vacuum is evaluated by Altarelli and Parisi in \cite{ap} at the leading order in coupling constant $\alpha_s$.
+In order to apply this procedure at high energy heavy-ion colliders at RHIC and LHC one needs to prove factorization of fragmentation function in non-equilibrium QCD.
+Recently we have proved factorization theorem in non-equilibrium QED in \cite{fqed} and in non-equilibrium QCD in \cite{fqcd}.

-In this paper we have evaluated the quark and gluon splitting functions in non-equilibrium QCD by using closed-time path integral formalism.
-These splitting functions can be used to study DGLAP evolution equation in non-equilibrium QCD.
+In this paper we have evaluated the quark and gluon splitting functions in non-equilibrium QCD at the leading order in coupling constant $\alpha_s$ by using closed-time path integral formalism.
 For quarks and gluons with arbitrary non-equilibrium distribution functions $f_q({\vec p})$ and $f_g({\vec p})$, we have derived expressions for quark and gluon splitting functions in non-equilibrium QCD.
 We have found that the quark and gluon splitting functions depend on non-equilibrium distribution functions $f_q({\vec p})$ and $f_g({\vec p})$.
-We have made a comparison of these splitting functions with that derived by Altarelli and Parisi in vacuum and have found that the non-equilibrium QCD splitting function carries an extra factor $[1+f_A({\vec{p}}_A)]^2~\times~[1+f_B(\vec{p}_B)]^2~\times~[1+f_C(\vec{p}_C)]^2$ where parton $A$ emits a parton $B$.
-The $Q^2$ evolution of this non-equilibrium fragmentation function may be necessary to study hadron formation \cite{nayakfrag} from quark-gluon plasma \cite{qgp1,qgp2,qgp3,qgp4} at RHIC and LHC. \acknowledgements This work was supported in part by Department of Energy under contracts DE-FG02-91ER40664, DE-FG02-04ER41319 and DE-FG02-04ER41298.
+We have made a comparison of these splitting functions with that obtained by Altarelli and Parisi in vacuum.

+The splitting functions in non-equilibrium QCD can be used to study DGLAP evolution equation of fragmentation function in non-equilibrium QCD \cite{nayakfrag,fqcd} to study high $p_T$ hadron production from quark-gluon plasma \cite{qgp1,qgp2} at RHIC and LHC.

+\acknowledgements This work was supported in part by Department of Energy under contracts DE-FG02-91ER40664, DE-FG02-04ER41319 and DE-FG02-04ER41298.